Getting email off my (non-mail) server with sSMTP

 I purged all packages that contain 'dovecot' and 'exim4' in their names, and

 apt-get --purge autoremove afterwards.
 Then I went through all

 leftover configuration/modification in

 There was a lot of it, even after purging the packages.

 It seems that even after that some residual configuration files are interfering.

 aptitude search ~c will show what is leftover (I should probably have started with that).

 aptitude -s purge ~c will simulate the removal, and this:

 aptitude purge ~c will finally do it.

-If you don't want to use aptitude:
+If you don't want to use aptitude, this has similar functionality:

 dpkg -l | grep ^rc to see what residual config files are left over and